GenericMappingTools/pygmt/doc/team.md

 All are welcome to become involved with the PyGMT project!
 For more information about how to get involved, see the {doc}`contributing`.
-The more complete list of contributors are available in the [`AUTHORS.md`](https://github.com/GenericMappingTools/pygmt/blob/main/AUTHORS.md) file in the source repository.
+The more complete list of contributors is available in the [`AUTHORS.md`](https://github.com/GenericMappingTools/pygmt/blob/main/AUTHORS.md) file in the source repository.

 Distinguished Contributors are recognized for their substantial contributions to PyGMT,